 It will come as no surprise that sleep medications should be taken when it’s time for bed.
 Taking them at the wrong time could mean falling asleep when you don’t want to!
 Always remember to avoid driving or operating heavy machinery while under the influence of these medications.

-Common medications that fall into this category include zolpidem (Ambien), eszopiclone (Lunesta), trazodone, and melatonin.
+Common medications that fall into this category include zolpidem (Ambien), eszopiclone (Lunesta), trazodone, and melatonin

-Your primary care doctor or psychiatrist may prescribe medications to help improve your mood which have an undesired side effect of making you drowsy.
-Prescribing these medications, to be taken at bedtime, helps minimize this effect.
+Your Primary Care doctor or Psychiatrist may prescribe medications to help improve your mood which have an undesired side effect of making you drowsy.
+Prescribing these medications to be taken at bedtime helps minimize this effect.
 Common mood medications that can make you very sleepy, which are typically prescribed to be taken at bedtime include: trazodone and seroquel (low doses of these are used for sleep, higher doses are used to improve mood), olanzapine (Zyprexa), and mirtazapine (Remeron).

 What if You Work the Night Shift?

-In general, any sleep medication or mood medication that causes sedation as a side effect should be taken when it is YOUR personal bedtime.
+`In general, any sleep medication or mood medication that causes sedation as a side effective should be taken when it is YOUR personal bedtime.
 Statins and many other medications have a bit more flexibility.
 The only way to know for sure is to talk with your doctor about your unique sleeping situation and medication.
 It is crucial that you clarify with them what time of day you should be taking all of your medications.

 7 Simple Tips to Remember to Take your Bedtime Meds